josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 But it sounds _insane_ to say "women might want to read these books, but men, you know, just... keep on scrolling".

-Presumably, if you're a man/have a penis, and reading this page, you are sensitive enough to appreciate that society is worse off to the degree that it conforms to hierarchical norms organized around a willingness to use physical violence.
+Presumably, if you're a man/have a penis, and reading this page, you are sensitive enough to appreciate that society is worse off to the degree that it conforms to hierarchical norms organized around a willingness to use violence.

-If you have women in your life, that you care about, these books might put you in a position to better care for those women, _and_ you'll learn things about yourself.
-I promise.
-Reading these books will directly benefit your relationship with everyone in your life, though like all of the books on this list, you'll find your blood boiling a bit as you read.
+Some of the ideas within these books might benefit your relationship with others, though like all of the books on this list, you'll find your blood boiling a bit as you read.

 ----------------------------

 _uggg even using english dictates a certain frame on gender issues.
 I dislike anything that feels like [frame control](https://knowingless.com/2021/11/27/frame-control/), and things that sound like fabricated conflict._

-_a lot of 'modern stuff' feels distinctly american, and what happens when settler colonialism + nobility/purity culture gets 'buried' or embedded in something like intellectualism, over-intellectualism, self justification._
+_a lot of 'modern stuff' feels distinctly american, and is "just" what happens when settler colonialism + nobility/purity culture gets 'buried' or 'stuck' somewhere._

 _Something that is undoubtedly true is 'supremacy/oppressor cultures are entirely devoid, necessarily, of the capacity to recognize and hold space for grief visible in the world around them, else they would necessarily self-correct_'[^her_property]